StarRocks/starrocks/docs/administration/k8s_operator_cn.md

 1. If you want to configure [policy for horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies), you can edit the **cn.yaml** file `$your_code_path/starrocks-kubernetes-operator/examples/cn/cn.yaml`.

     ```Bash
-    autoScalingPolicy: # auto-scaling policy of CN cluster
+    autoScalingPolicy: # Auto-scaling policy of CN cluster
-        maxReplicas: 10 # the maximum of CNs
+        maxReplicas: 10 # Maximum number of CNs
-        minReplicas: 1 # the minimum of CNs
+        minReplicas: 1 # Minimum number of CNs
         hpaPolicy:
-            metrics: # resource metrics and scaling threshold.
-More information, please see metricspec.
+            metrics: # The metrics and scaling threshold.
+For more information, see metricspec.
             - type: Resource
-                resource: #
+                resource:
                 name: memory
                 target:
                     averageUtilization: 30